jundalisay/superb/content/en/research/sarkar/farming/section-1/research.md

 The remaining part of the plant can be used for fodder and fertilizer.

-Okra is grown above the soil, so it can be grown with a tuber crop to get two crops at a time – one above and one below the ground.
+Okra is grown above the soil, so it can be grown with a tuber crop to get 2 crops at a time – one above and one below the ground.

-The okra's stem, can be used in the plastic industry, and can also be used in the paper industry to produce ordinary quality paper.
-It can also be used as a fuel.
+The okra's stem can be used:
+- in the plastic industry
+- in the paper industry to produce ordinary quality paper
+- as a fuel

 Match sticks cannot be made from the wood of okra because the wood is too weak.

 Okra takes only 40 days to grow and it consumes little irrigation water.

+---

 Better techniques to increase production should also be developed.
 For example, in the case of pulses, the leaves and stems of the plants may be plucked often and used as vegetables.